 One way is to start out with this, and once you have the hang of playing on a keyboard, you can transition to a full piano with weighted keys.

-Best Piano Keyboard Under 200 Dollars for Kids
+Best Piano Keyboard for Kids Under 200 Dollars

 This electric keyboard is a little pricier than the last, but it offers quite a few features that make it a great learning keyboard for children.
 It comes with 400 built-in tones and 150 rhymes to help you create the perfect melodies - with drum beat tunes, bass lines, etc., the possibilities are endless.
 You can practice your music by plugging your headphones in your keyboard so that you don’t get disturbed by anyone around you.